Sarenaoberoi/AgentBasedModeling/oct1.md

 <img width="379" alt="Screen Shot 2020-10-16 at 12 44 11 PM" src="https://user-images.githubusercontent.com/60228365/96366772-e17e4180-1117-11eb-852b-73e39ad01b5f.png">

-The plot above represents average household density based on population density.

-<img width="385" alt="Screen Shot 2020-10-16 at 12 36 20 PM" src="https://user-images.githubusercontent.com/60228365/96366779-e511c880-1117-11eb-883a-9ee1cb148c0b.png">

 The plot above represents average household density based on population density from the ADM1 data.
 This plot was created by sampling from the adm1 data.
+The plot shows the specific Lira data from the adm1 (in green) layered on top of the general household Uganda data.

+<img width="385" alt="Screen Shot 2020-10-16 at 12 36 20 PM" src="https://user-images.githubusercontent.com/60228365/96366779-e511c880-1117-11eb-883a-9ee1cb148c0b.png">

+The plot above is a plot similar to the plot described before, but uses a synthetic populations instead.

 <img width="381" alt="Screen Shot 2020-10-16 at 12 40 21 PM" src="https://user-images.githubusercontent.com/60228365/96366784-e80cb900-1117-11eb-97d2-5b9ee241b088.png">